 A transport company has two types of trucks, Type A and Type B. Type A has a refrigerated capacity of and a non-refrigerated capacity of

-while Type B has the same overall volume with equal sections for refrigerated and non-refrigerated stock.
-A grocer needs to hire trucks for the transport of
+.
+In contrast, Type B has the same overall volume with equal refrigerated and non-refrigerated stock sections.
+A grocer must hire trucks to transport

 of refrigerated stock and